 For more tips on how to protect plants from frost damage, you might want to have a look at this guide from the RHS.
 It’s also a good idea to find out when you can expect frost to arrive in your area – keep an eye on the weather forecast, or try using this handy prediction tool.
 In some areas, the first signs of frost might have arrived already.

 2. Harvest pumpkins

 If you didn’t get around to planting any of your own pumpkins this year, then you might want to consider visiting your local pumpkin patch.
 Many are open to the public for pumpkin picking around Halloween time.
-Check out this list from Conde List Traveller, to see where some of the best ones are, and whether any of them are near you!
+Check out this list from Country Living to see where some of the best ones are, and whether any of them are near you.

 Once you’ve harvested your pumpkins, why not see how creative you can get in the kitchen?
 Delicious Magazine has a list of 32 tasty pumpkin recipes that you could try, including ginger and rum pumpkin pie, pumpkin and coconut pilau, and chestnut and pumpkin pie with meringue!
 You could also make use of the skin, by making a pumpkin bird feeder or creating a halloween carving for the kids or grandkids.

 Late October to November is a great time to plant garlic, because it needs a one to two month cool period (temperatures of 0-10 degrees celsius) to encourage good bulb development before the spring.

 To plant garlic, all you need to do is break up a bulb of garlic into segments/cloves, and plant them in well-drained soil, 2.5cm below the soil’s surface.
 The flatter end (that you would normally trim off) should be pointing downwards.
 Try to choose a spot that’s open and well-lit to allow the garlic to receive maximum sunlight throughout the winter.